Pleistocene human diet: Homo erectus

 In contrast to Homo habilis, H. erectus left its ancestral environment of Africa and spread through much of the old world.
 Homo erectus appears to have avoided other large predators.
 Several interpretations of Homo erectus diet have been made, usually contrasting between primarily plant based foragers and scavengers or opportunistic hunters.
 However, as H. erectus dispersed across Eurasia some behaviors in some areas appear to have changed.
 The trajectory of diets between Homo habilis and Homo erectus can be described as a diversification of diet as Homo erectus spread within Africa and beyond into Asia.
 Meat played a critical role in the evolution of H. habilis, but as Homo erectus evolved the diet broadened to include tougher foods that H. habilis did not consume regularly.
 A broad diet alone however is not Homo erectus sole contribution to evolution of the human lineage.
 Genetic evidence of reduced jaw muscles implies the adoption of cooking by humans prior to the branching of H. sapiens and H. neanderthalensis, placing the first use of fire for cooking firmly during the time of Homo erectus.
 Fire presents clear advantages to a species diet, in that cooking allows a greater range of foods to be eaten and improves the caloric content of both animal protein and plants.
+Another hypothesis is that H. erectus used tools to slice up their food even before they started to cook it, making it easier to chew.